8 keys to create an effective annual plan for 2025

 A goal should tell you what, by when, but not how.
 The how comes next, when you start identifying actions to achieve these.
 Your key results should be clear and trackable to everyone affected by them.

 Most crucially, you need to know how you’ll measure success.
-At Aiven, Katariina says “our KPI framework is key here.
+At Aiven, Katariina says, “our KPI framework is key here.
 We have company-level KPIs, function-level KPIs that we’re monitoring actively, and we also put KPIs on investments.
 Monitoring only financial performance is not enough, it has to be complemented with operational metrics that are connected to our investment areas.”

 Specific goals will ultimately be set by department leads and their teams.
-Here’s where your clear overarching objectives give them something to orient towards, even if the specific actions can be very team specific and specialised.
+Here’s where your clear overarching objectives give them something to orient towards, even if the specific actions can be very team-specific and specialised.

 5. Choose clear actions to achieve those goals

-This is of course the action part of your action plan.
+This is, of course, the action part of your action plan.
 You’ve set smart goals and now need to select the initiatives to help achieve these.
 At the company level, this won’t reach down to individual deliverables.

 Actions at the company level might include: